pengfeng/ask.py/README.md

 # run the program, the first run will take a while to download the embedding model
 python ask.py -q "What is an LLM agent?"

-# we can specify more seach parameters such as date_restrict and target_site
+# we can specify more search parameters such as date_restrict and target_site
 python ask.py --help
 Usage: ask.py [OPTIONS]